RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 ## How does Redis Enterprise Software achieve failover?

-When your application wants to connect to a RS database in a a three node Redis Enterprise Software cluster, it connects to any node in this cluster using its fully qualified domain name (FQDN), for example "node1.mycluster.enterprise.com".
+When your application wants to connect to a RS database in a three node Redis Enterprise Software cluster, it connects to any node in this cluster using its fully qualified domain name (FQDN), for example "node1.mycluster.enterprise.com".
 It needs to know the IP address